llord1/llord1.github.io/07c-PoliceSurvey.md

 ### Literature Review (brief):

-According to Saint Lucia Citizenship by Investment Program (CIP) data {% cite pm_slu_citizenship_2015 imi_team_2021 slu_cip_2020 %} and tourism statistics {% cite gaillard_Finland_2021 cso_2021 %}, the Saint Lucian public is increasingly being exposed to persons of different nationalities and backgrounds.
+According to Saint Lucia Citizenship by Investment Programme (CIP) data {% cite pm_slu_citizenship_2015 imi_team_2021 slu_cip_2020 %} and tourism statistics {% cite gaillard_Finland_2021 cso_2021 %}, the Saint Lucian public is increasingly being exposed to persons of different nationalities and backgrounds.
 In order to protect civilians, both foreign and domestic in origin, police need to be able to effectively communicate in emergencies.
 As of October 2021, the Royal Saint Lucia Police Force (RSLPF) is estimated to have about 1200 members who navigate law enforcement tasks in an ever-increasing multilingual jurisdiction {% cite lord_camille_2021 %}.
 However, questions are being raised as to the Royal Saint Lucia Police Force's capacity to effectively navigate the multilingual environment as reports on their linguistic capabilities are not readily available.

 Tensions with the civilians and the RSLPF were worsened during the SARS-CoV-2 pandemic.
 This presented a uniquely tense situation where some law enforcement individuals are required to effectively communicate with and protect civilians, while also exposing themselves to the dangerous virus.
 In an attempt to limit the spread of Covid-19, RSLPF members were encouraged to wear masks; however, introducing masks into situations where effective communication is key, created additional hurdles that the force needed to navigate.
 Law enforcement individuals were tasked with ensuring public safety by interacting with those not adhering to masking protocols {% cite slu_ccc_city_2020 slu_ccc_city_2020-1 slu_govt_adherence_2020 pm_slu_covid-19_2021 slu_govt_covid-19_2021-1 slu_govt_covid-19_2021 %}.
 COVID-19 protocols required interactions with persons that may not be locals and nor from English-speaking nations {% cite gaillard_Finland_2021 %}.
 Therefore, law enforcement was charged with encouraging civilians to wear the very masks that bear the potential to lead to instances of additional miscommunication among the public.
 More than ever, the ability to quickly convey essential information would be crucial to law enforcement as it would be a solution to reduced interaction/exposure times and reduce instances of miscommunication.